AliElhor/AliElhor/README.md

 💻 Prev Software Developer @ Bank of Montreal
-👨‍💻 Studying as a Mechatronics Engineering Student @ University of Waterloo ⭐ Aspiring Machine Learning and Autonomous Robotics Engineer 🔥 Passionate about Autonomous Robotics, VR/AR, and Neuroengineering 🔭 Currently working on LLMs and Personal Assistants
+👨‍💻 Studying as a Mechatronics Engineering Student @ University of Waterloo ⭐ Aspiring Machine Learning and Autonomous Robotics Engineer 🔥 Passionate about LLMs, AGI Development, Autonomous Robotics and Neuroengineering 🔭 Currently working on LLMs and Personal Assistants
-🌱 Learning about Machine Learning and AR
+🌱 Learning about Machine Learning and Distributed Training
-✅ Main Languages: Python, C++, JavaScript

 <hr>